 Step 1 - Loop an "e"

-The yarn which comes out of your ball or skein is the ‘working yarn’, and the loose end is called the ‘tail end’.
+The yarn which comes out of your ball or skein is the ‘working yarn’, and the loose yarn end is called the ‘tail end’.

-Step 2 - Insert and Wrap
+Step 2 - Insert Hook and Wrap

-Insert your hook into the upper part of the ‘e’.
+Continue crocheting a magic ring by inserting your hook into the upper part of the ‘e’.
 (The loop) When it is through the loop, wrap the yarn from back to front.

 Step 3 - Pull Through